 Before you even get that far, you’ve got to get them to open.

 We keep hearing that open rates are declining, even with niche audiences.
 It could be for the above reasons, but it could also be due to the subject lines you’re using – they’re simply not getting the traction you’re looking for.

 The thing here is to experiment with the subject line and be a little different – enough so that you don’t sound automated, and enough to show that your business genuinely has something valuable to share.

 Improve the subject line and you’ll improve the open rates – but that only goes hand-in-hand with good content within the email.

 Over the past year, we’ve written quite a lot about B2B email marketing campaigns, so if you found this post interesting, read about simple email marketing strategies and how to manage your lists effectively.
-If things are still not quite as expected, then read these about these 10 email marketing mistakes or give me a nudge on Twitter at @N1colaray.
+If things are still not quite as expected, then give me a nudge on Twitter at @N1colaray.